The Data Protection Act gives legal rights to individuals (data subjects) in respect of personal data held about them.

 Under the Data Protection Act 1998 an individual has the right to request all personal data that a Data Controller (BACP) holds about them by making a subject access request.
 The Data Protection Act gives Data Controllers 40 calendar days to complete a subject access request.
 This time starts from the day BACP receives a clear request and enough identification to be sure that the request is from the data subject.
 Once this information has been received the Information Officer will contact you to acknowledge that the 40 day period has started.

-You can make a request to access your personal information at the link below.
+You can make a request to access your personal information using the form below.
 Before you do please take the time to read the information provided on this page.

 1. A clear, specific request